Ant-28/uno-project/readme.md

 This is a small project containing scripts pertaining to the card game UNO!
-(Info [here](https://en.wikipedia.org/wiki/Uno_(card_game))) (Copyright Mattel, all rights reserved to them)
+(Info [here](https://en.wikipedia.org/wiki/Uno_(card_game))) (Copyright for the UNO! brand reserved to Mattel)

 ## Why are you doing this?